jakobos/10x-cards/.ai/api-plan.md

     }
     ```
 - **Error Responses**:
-  - `400 Bad Request`: If `sourceText` is missing or does not meet the length requirements.
+  - `400 Bad Request`: If `sourceText` or `deckId` are missing or `sourceText` does not meet the length requirements.
   - `401 Unauthorized`: If the user is not authenticated.
+  - `404 Not Found`: If the provided `deckId` does not exist or is not accessible to the user.
-  - `429 Too Many Requests`: If the user exceeds the rate limit for this endpoint.
+  - `429 Too many Requests`: If the user exceeds the rate limit for this endpoint.
   - `500 Internal Server Error`: If the AI service fails.

 ---